thosangs/dibimbing_sql/README.md

 This project includes a `Makefile` to simplify common tasks:

 - `make help`: Shows a list of available commands.
-- `make postgres`: Starts the PostgreSQL container in the background.
+- `make up`: Starts the services (PostgreSQL and SQLPad) in the background.
-- `make postgres-down`: Stops the PostgreSQL container.
+- `make down`: Stops the services.
-- `make clean`: Stops and removes the container, network, and data volume.
+- `make clean`: Stops and removes the containers, network, and data volume.

 ---